 Depending on partnered providers, risk assessments can be available on request.

-Capacity: Any number, catered to available accommodation Regions: All of NT
+Capacity: Any number, catered to available accommodation

+Regions: All of NT

-- T 1800 655 661
+r 1800 655 661

-- E info@worldstrides.com.au
+E info@worldstrides.com.au

-- W worldstrides.com.au
+W worldstrides.com.au

-Alice Springs region

-Desert art at Tangentyere Artists

-The quintessential outback town of Alice Springs, located in the heart of Australia, offers an excellent variety of educational adventures that fulfil a range of curriculum requirements.
-A school excursion to the Red Centre has justifiably become a rite of passage for many Australian students.

-Central Australia is a true semi-arid desert ecosystem.
-A climate of clear sunny days, cold winter nights and little rain make for interesting endemic flora and fauna, where arid region biology and environmental science is showcased.
-Participate in a nature based session at Alice Springs Desert Park or visit Earth Sanctuary and Desert Knowledge Australia to learn how land, climate and sustainability interacts through real examples and hands-on experiences with innovative technologies.

-History is on display around every corner.
-Discover the ancient past through the exciting Megafauna Central display of fascinating extinct species collected at the nearby Alcoota fossil site.
-Or, learn from Arrernte Aboriginal people at Hermannsburg and Standley Chasm Angkerle Atwatye.

-Alice Springs showcases an extensive modern history of settlement at many dedicated attractions.
-Students learn of the adventures and achievements of early explorers and pioneers to the remote interior.
-The Alice Springs Telegraph Station Historical Reserve, Women's Museum of Australia, Alice Springs School of the Air and the Royal Flying Doctors Tourist Facility all bring stories of the past to life.
-The region's significant historical events and cultural influences have contributed significantly to modern Australia and provide valuable learning experiences for students of all ages.
+Learning Adventures The guintessential outback town of Alice Springs, variety of educational adventures that fulfil a range of curriculum requirements.
+A school excursion to the Red Centre has justifiably become a rite of Central Australia is a true semi-arid desert ecosystem.
+A climate of clear sunny days, cold learn of the adventures and achievements of early Alice Springs Telegraph Station Historical Reserve, of the Air and the Royal Flying Doctors Tourist Facility all bring stories of the past to life.
+The region's provide valuable learning experiences for students of the area's Aboriginal people and foster appropriate, This unique outback metropolis rewards visitors quirky festivals and world-class major events.

-An excursion to the Alice Springs region immerses students in the landscape.
-They'll find history resonating through everyday life and develop a deeper understanding of how the environment influences lifestyles, communities and culture.

-Take the opportunity for authentic interaction with the area's Aboriginal people and foster appropriate, ethical and sensitive cultural awareness in your students.
-Marvel at their learning journey as they discover the fascinating inter-connectedness between plants, animals, people and land.

-This unique outback metropolis rewards visitors with incredible natural assets, is imbued with history, culture and Aboriginal art and surprises with quirky festivals and world-class major events.

-••••••••• Alice Springs Desert Park

-Alice Springs Desert Park is your essential introduction to Australia's central desert environment, effortlessly blending the plants, animals and people in one purpose built facility.
+Alice Springs Desert Park Alice Springs Desert Park is your essential introduction to Australia's central desert environment, effortlessly blending the plants, animals and people in one purpose built facility.
 Students will experience the spirit of a living culture, explore a vibrant botanic wonderland and get up close with outback animals and characters that epitomise the fun and adventurous spirt of the Red Centre.
 The 1300 hectare attraction reflects and interprets the Australian desert in a memorable and highly informative way that is both biologically and culturally sensitive.
 Knowledgeable, passionate and enthusiastic guides make sure this magical experience will not be forgotten.
 An education program can be as simple as a self-guided exploration including daily interactive guide presentations, taking in a free flying bird show 'Nature Theatre', cultural presentations and the opportunity to see endangered animals in the Nocturnal House.
 Alternatively, book a discovery session with specialised educational and immersive experiences linked to curriculum allowing students to connect with the geology and history of Central Australia, threatened species and Aboriginal culture.
 The Park is nestled at the base of the spectacular West MacDonnell Ranges, a 10 minute drive from the centre of town.
 Park guides are first aid trained and have current Working with Children checks.
 Risk assessments are available through the website.
 Other Park facilities include a café, picnic ground, cinema, free Wi-Fi hotspots and gift shop.

-Open: 7 days, 7:30am to 6pm (last entry 4:30pm)

-Closed: Christmas Day

-Duration: 3hrs min recommended
+7 days, 7:30am to 6pm (last entry 4:30pm) Open: Closed: Christmas Day 3hrs min recommended Duration:

 Age group: All ages

-Pricing: Entry and school group costs available online

-Capacity: No limit if self-guided / negotiable for booked
+Pricing: Entry and school group costs available online Capacity: No limit if self-guided / negotiable for booked

 sessions

 Alice Springs Desert Park

-- Larapinta Drive, Alice Springs NT
+Larapinta Drive, Alice Springs NT

-- T 08 8951 8788
+T 08 8951 8788

-- E asdp@nt.gov.au
+E asdp@nt.gov.au

-- W alicespringsdesertpark.com.au
+W alicespringsdesertpark.com.au

+Learning Adventures